TAGC-NetworkBiology/epiMEIF/README.md

 # Goal of the github

 This github project contains the instructions and material to implement the above method on any cross-sectional and longitudinal dataset.
-An RMD file (epiMEIF_Illustration) is loaded which retrieves data from the folder data and R codes from the folder codes and shows the step by step implementation of the epiMEIF method.
-In this html report (epiMEIF_Illustration) we illustrate how to run the cforest part of the epiMEIF and obtain higher order interactions from different types of dataset (cross-sectional dataset/longitudinal).
-We will also illustrate ways to validate the interactions obtained from MEIF using the additional testing strategies- max-t test and anova test and obtain the final interaction network.

 # Description of the dataset
 The dataset (in folder data) contains a similated cross-sectional and a longitudinal dataset that is simulated based on the cardiac phenotype data of drosopohila population (DGRP).
 The R code Creating_Age1_Dataset illustrates how the data are simulated.